-Junto Magazine is a quarterly web-based magazine that provides a professionally cultivated, cross-medium creative outlet for trained amateur artists.
+Junto Magazine is a quarterly online literary magazine that provides a professionally cultivated, cross-medium creative outlet for trained amateur artists.
 Our purpose is three-fold:

 While anyone can self-publish in today's digital age, it is an incredibly rare thing to be successful without self-promotion, which can be a full-time job in and of itself.
 By being selected for and published in Junto Magazine, artists will gain access to a wider market than they would just by publishing on their own.